MicroHealthLLC/mSend/README.md

 yum -y install php-xml

-# 4. Create a new mysql database on your server.
+# 4. Create a new mariadb database on your server.
 Create/assign a user to it.

 Get the latest mariadb (YOU CANNOT USE MYSQL versions earlier than 5.6 or Maridb earlier than 10.1) nano /etc/yum.repos.d/MariaDB.repo